-- Follow livestock rules listed above - Exhibitors showing any non-market animals in goat and sheep must be registered through gcffy.fairentry.com by May 17. - Exhibitors showing any non-market animals in beef must be registered through gcffy.fairentry.com by June 1. - Breeding Stock may not be registered by an exhibitor in more than one class. - Registration papers must be in the exhibitor's immediate family's name or farm name and must be shown to the superintendent upon arrival. - Any animals without registration papers MUST show in the Crossbred. - Breeding stock animals can be housed at the fairgrounds for the entire week if room permits.
+- · Follow livestock rules listed above - Exhibitors showing any non-market animals in beef, goat and sheep must be registered through gcffy.fairentry.com by June 1. - Breeding Stock may not be registered by an exhibitor in more than one class. - Registration papers must be in the exhibitor's immediate family's name or farm name and must be shown to the superintendent upon arrival. - Any animals without registration papers MUST show in the Crossbred. - Breeding stock animals can be housed at the fairgrounds for the entire week if room permits.